mteresa-jimenez/naveler-technical-assessment/README.md

 ## **DEVELOPMENT**

-Fot the developin of this project, this is the given API: http://dev.naveler.com:8007/api
+Fot the development of this project, this is the given API: http://dev.naveler.com:8007/api

 When fetching the results of this API, a CORS error may appear.
 In order to avoid this problem in the production process and being able to use the data in the API, I have installed the Chrome extension "Allow CORS: Access-Control-Allow-Origin".